It may be hard to decide whether to have a mastectomy or a lumpectomy (also called breast conserving surgery).

 Compared to mastectomy, there's a slightly higher risk of local recurrence (the cancer returning within the breast) with lumpectomy .
 A local recurrence is treated with some combination of surgery, radiation therapy, chemotherapy, hormone therapy and/or HER2-targeted therapy.

-The risk of cancer spreading to other organs (called metastasis and the main cause of breast cancer death) is the same for both procedures .
+The risk of cancer spreading to other parts of the body (called metastasis or distance recurrence) is the same for both procedures .

-There are risks and benefits to consider when choosing between mastectomy and lumpectomy plus radiation therapy.
-These are outlined in Figure 5.3 below.
+Figure 5.3 below outlines some things to consider when choosing between mastectomy and lumpectomy plus radiation therapy.

 Lumpectomy plus radiation therapy